willkim76/willkim76/README.md

 ## Hey I'm Will 👋
-I am a software engineer specializing in backend or API developement!
+I am a software engineer specializing in Java backend or API developement!
 I am based in the Pacific Northwest in Seattle, WA.
 I am fascinated with the process of data modeling, architecting, implementing systems and microservices.
-I am also curious about cyptography.
 I am Oracle Certified Associate in Java SE 8 programming and have a background in Electrical Engineering.

 ## What have I been up to?
 I have completed Bloomtech's Enterprise Backend Developement program that was co-developed by Amazon to supplement my working knowledge of Java as well as the learn the development technologies surrounding Java.
 I am currently onboarding at Amazon Web Service within the Fargate product team.
 I am constantly striving to learn more about the development space and the technologies surrounding it; I am currently reading "Clean Code: A Handbook of Agile Software Craftsmanship" by Rober C. Martin.